XintongLi1/Nidhogg/README.md

 ## Algorithm
 1. Calculation of distance: BFS Floodfill
 2. Main game strategy: Minimax with Alpha-Beta Pruning
-3. Hashing Algorithm£º Zobrist Hashing for the state of the board
+3. Hashing Algorithm:  Zobrist Hashing for the state of the board

 ## Heuristics
 1. Assign infinite scores to dead position or health = 0